ericrohloff/PyScriptWidgetDemo/README.md

 # PyScriptWidgetDemo
-Webpage to demo widgets that work and talk to each other
+Webpage to demo widgets that work and talk to each other.
+The goal of this project is to make a canvas for GUIs and functionality between the widgets.